-Many CM interventions conducted as part of research studies have ended after 12 weeks and have not included a stabilizing period after the active intervention period.
-In the Recovery Incentives Program, weeks 13-24 will serve to help members stabilize and maintain the progress they made in weeks 1-12.
-This period is also important in terms of treatment retention.
+Many CM interventions

+UDTs... conducted as part of research studies have ended after 12 weeks and have not included a stabilizing period after the active intervention period.
+In the Recovery Incentives Program, weeks 13-24 serve to help members stabilize and maintain the progress they made in weeks 1-12.
+This get right back to what vou were earning before after just a couple of negative period is also important in terms of treatment retention.
 For members who have taken advantage of other clinical interventions offered by sites implementing the CM benefit, such as group or individual counseling, the continuing incentives that can be earned during the stabilizing period will be a tool to encourage members to remain fully engaged in those interventions.